osrf/gazebo_design/sim_validation/sim_validation.md

 ### SignalInterface class

-The `SignalInterface` class is a minimal interface between a source of real-world data, a source of simulation data, and the `SignalStats` class, which accumulates statistics based on the collected signals.
+The `SignalInterface` class is a minimal interface between a real-world data signal, a simulation data signal, and the `SignalStats` class, which accumulates statistics based on the collected signals.

 There is one `SignalInterface` per robot property (joint command or sensor value).